 2. Is ginger and honey tea good for nursing mothers?

 Yes, tea made with honey and ginger is good when breastfeeding as it soothes and relieves symptoms of cold.
 Ginger offers relief from breathing issues and a cough besides enhancing the flow of milk.
 Honey soothes a sore throat.
 These natural ingredients are safe for the baby as well.
-However, if you notice a rash, fussiness or diarrhea soon after nursing, it may be an indication that your baby is sensitive to honey or ginger.
+However, if you notice a rash, fussiness or diarrhea soon after nursing, it may be an indication that your newborn baby is sensitive to honey or ginger.

 3. Can I have manuka honey during breastfeeding?

 Manuka honey is produced from the nectar of the manuka tree in Australia and New Zealand.
 This monofloral honey is usually a part of several home remedies and is fine to consume while nursing.

 In fact, it is safer than other traditional treatments for allergies.
 But do not use it on nipples as an antibacterial cream to avoid being ingested by the baby.

 4. Can spores be removed during the processing of honey?